mkavana/docs/_posts/11-add-content/2020-06-03-edit-in-vsc.md

 video_url: "none"
 ---

-This guide describes how to edit or add content to a markdown using the Visual Studio Code (VSC) editor.
+This guide describes how to edit, or add content to, a markdown file using the Visual Studio Code (VSC) editor.

 > **Note**: This guide assumes that the markdown file you are editing exists in your local repository (repo).
 Apply the steps in this guide to any suitable markdown file that you created or cloned from the project’s GitHub or Azure DevOps repo.
 >